L14m-mitnick/L14m-mitnick.github.io/index.md

 Yeah I love CTF's, It makes me forget everything.
 Don't you think it's addictive??, I do.

 Try these, if you're interested
+* Pico CTF (if you're a begginer and don't know what a CTF is)
 * Try hackme
 * Hack The Box
-* Pico CTF (if you're a begginer and don't know what a CTF is)
+* You can find list on ongoing and past CTF [here](https://ctftime.org)

 ### Personal
 ### Music